codaley/objectdet-tflitemm/README.md

 # EfficientDet-Lite Object Detection with TFLite Model Maker
 ### Overview

 This project demonstrates how to train a custom object detection model using **TensorFlow Lite Model Maker** with an **EfficientDet-Lite2** backbone.
-The training process utilizes transfer learning to fine-tune the model on novel data, enabling the detection of specific objects such as rocks and bags.
+The training process utilizes transfer learning to fine-tune the model on novel data, enabling the detection of two custom classes, rocks and bags.
 The model is trained in **Google Colab** using a custom Python environment and then deployed to an Android device for inference.

 The training pipeline involves preparing a dataset of annotated images, configuring hyperparameters, and generating a TensorFlow Lite model (`efficientdet-lite2.tflite`).
 The resulting model is integrated into an Android app, which supports real-time object detection using the rear-facing camera.